Velliyazhcha

-Velliyazhcha is a 1969 Indian Malayalam film, Vellikizhamai (Friday) story written in Tamil by Swathi and translated in Malayalam by S. L. Puram Sadandan, directed by M. M. Nesan and Swathi Ranga Chary and produced by Solar Pictures owned by Swathi family.
+Velliyazhcha is a 1969 Indian Malayalam film, Vellikizhamai (Friday) story written in Tamil by Swathi and translated into Malayalam by S. L. Puram Sadandan, directed by M. M. Nesan and Swathi Ranga Chary and produced by Solar Pictures owned by the Swathi family.
 The film stars Sathyan, Madhu, Sharada and Muthukulam Raghavan Pillai in the lead roles.
-The film had musical score and songs composed by M. S. Baburaj.
-It marked the debut of Malayalam cinema's music director Raveendran as a singer.
+M. S. Baburaj composed the musical score and songs.
+It marked the singing debut of Malayalam cinema's music director Raveendran.